-In order to exercise your right, you must be registered.
-Laws vary state to state.
-LWV Chicago outlines the guidelines for voting in Chicago, IL.
+In order to exercise your right to vote, you must be registered.
+Laws vary state to state—here's what you need to know to register in DuPage County.

 - You must be a US Citizen

-- You must be at least 18 years of age by Election Day (17 year olds are eligible to register for the primary if they will be 18 by the election)
+- You must be at least 18 years of age by Election Day (17-year-olds are eligible to register for and vote in the Primary Election if they will be 18 by the General Election)

-- You must live in your precinct at least 30 days before the election
+- You must live in your election precinct at least 30 days before the election

 - You must not claim the right to vote elsewhere

 - You must not be in prison or jail serving time for a conviction (Ex-convicts who have completed their sentences and who meet all other requirements listed above are eligible to register and vote in Illinois)